darwinia-network/bridger/README.md

     show-parcel     Show a parcel from ethereum
 ```

-- `bridger run` starts the full-functional bridger.
-You can also use ```bridger run -v``` to enter verbose mode which prints more trace logs.
+Typically, `bridger run` is the only command that you need to know to launch bridger and start all internal services.
+You can also use `bridger run -v` to enter the verbose mode which prints more trace logs.

-- `bridger guard` only starts the standalone guard service.

-## License

-GPL-3.0